 Continuous training and development is important as it helps the business keep up with the emerging customer needs as well as technologies in the industry.
 There are many areas which you may train your staff, but some may not add value to your business.
 Below are methods you can use to determine which the training needs of your team.
+Find out how you get and keep the best employees and how to strengthen employee relations.

 Observing your team